To improve health care delivery in the United States, simplify the customer.

 Free markets without regulation also struggle to deal with some basic economics.
 Free markets depend upon supply and demand balancing over time.
-But if I invent a drug that will save your life, how much should I be allowed to charge you for it?
-If you don’t pay me what I demand, is it okay if I let you die?
+But if I invent a drug that will save your life, then how much should I be allowed to charge you for it?
+If you don’t pay me what I demand, then is it okay if I let you die?

 Simplify the customer

-One thing we can all agree on is that health care is a complex issue.
+The most important thing we can all agree on is that health care is a complex issue.

 |National single-payer||The patient and the taxpayer (through government insurance to pool risk)|